georghammerl/4C/doc/documentation/src/installation/installation.rst

 See the `ArborX repository <https://github.com/arborx/ArborX>`_ for details and downloads.

 Building |FOURC| with ArborX enabled automatically fetches the repository during the configure stage and later builds the library as dependency.

+.. _trilinos:

+**Trilinos**

+This external dependency can be downloaded from the `Trilinos Github repository <https://github.com/trilinos/Trilinos>`_ .
+Currently supported versions are listed in ``<4C_sourceDir>/dependencies/supported_version/Trilinos.txt``.
+An older supported version will be supported for at least six months after its introduction.
+Afterwards, the version may be dropped at any time.

+.. note:: As 4C is still depending on Epetra based Trilinos code, the last officially supported version is release 16.2.0.

 .. _mirco: